JamFfm/NEXTIONDisplay/README.md

 This is beta and not for use in production installations!

-Until now code is just in a first version with known malfunktions!
+Until now code is just in a first version with known malfunctions!
 Display design in beta version!

 # Installation